samg/diffy/README.md

 --------------

 Diffy tries to make generating your own custom formatted output easy.
-`Diffy::Diff` provides an enumberable interface which lets you iterate over lines in the diff.
+`Diffy::Diff` provides an enumerable interface which lets you iterate over lines in the diff.

     >> Diffy::Diff.new("foo\nbar\n", "foo\nbar\nbaz\n").each do |line|